sarahelizgray/reptiles/README.md

 reptiles
 ========

+STEP 0: Fork this repo on GitHub so that it appears under your profile.

 Ex 1 -- the basic idiom & knowing the difference between local and remote changes
 --------------------------
 PART1 -- working with existing files